davidjahn/pcc-learning-name/pcc-hello-world-example/README.md

     where `XXXX` will be replaced by the system time when the key/value pair was cached.

-6. Use a control-C to stop the app when finished.
+6. Use control-C to stop the app when finished.
 To shut down the Geode cluster, run the gfsh command:

     ```